zwyffyclz/lab-viewpager/README.md

-# Fragments
+# View Pager

-This repository contains code examples demonstrating Android Fragments.
-See the accompanying [lecture notes](https://info448.github.io/fragments.html) for more details.
+This repository contains code examples to use in learning to use Android's ViewPager.
+See the accompanying [lecture notes](https://info448.github.io/fragments-viewpager.html) for more details.